YasinSadjadi/YasinSadjadi/README.md

 - 🗣️ **Voice Assistant**
   Built with [`microsoft/phi-2`](https://huggingface.co/microsoft/phi-2) (2.7B params), OpenAI's Whisper for English speech-to-text, and VITS for English TTS.
 Lightweight, offline-ready.

+-  **eShop**
+  A graphQL backend of a shop using asp.net and HotChocolate.

 ---

 ## 🧠 My Skills